ariellourenco/dotfiles/docs/Yubikey.md

 Enter `1` at the prompt for the `passwd` command, and then enter `123456` which is the default PIN.
 Next, enter the new **User PIN** (you’ll be prompted for it twice).
 Do not use a numbers — instead use a simple passphrase that’s at least 6 characters long and easy to type (you’ll need to type it frequently, probably at least several times a day).

+> [!CAUTION]
-> ❗❗ Make sure it’s different than any other PIN or passphrase you’ve ever used before.
+> Make sure it’s different than any other PIN or passphrase you’ve ever used before.

 For the **Admin PIN** enter `12345678`, which is the default PIN, and use a simple passphrase with at least 8 characters long.
 It doesn’t need to be any stronger than the **User PIN**, just different (enough so that an adversary wouldn’t be able to guess the **Admin PIN** if she finds out your user PIN).